 Tote bags are so useful and eco-friendly.
-For those reasons, a stylish and well-constructed canvas tote bag will be a work-horse for years to come.
-I decided to design and sew my own DIY tote bag.
+A stylish and well-constructed canvas tote bag will be a work-horse for years to come.
+So I decided to design and sew my own DIY tote bag.

 This post may contain affiliate links.
-This means that if you purchase from one of these links, I will make a small commission, but rest assured, you will not pay more for any products.
+If you purchase from one of these links, I will make a small commission, but rest assured, you will not pay more for any products.

 How to Sew a DIY Tote Bag

 30 years ago, I purchased my first tote bag from LLBean, and I am still using it today.
-It has been around the world, and it still has years of use left.
+It has been worldwide, and it still has years of use left.
 To that end, I would guess that LLBean totes could last a lifetime.

 However, over the past 30 years, the styles have changed, and I wanted to make an easy sew tote bag with a vinyl design with my Cricut Maker (oh, the places we will go), so I turned to our team’s graphic designer and Cricut expert, Olivia, for the vinyl design.
 That was easy!